-This stuff shields your skin against both Infared Light and High Energy Visible Light (the blue-violet light emitted from TV screens and devices), which are believed to cause premature ageing.
-While it does come out of the dispenser black, the colour disappears as you blend it in.
+This stuff shields your skin against both Infrared Light and High Energy Visible Light (the blue-violet light emitted from TV screens and devices), which are believed to cause premature aging.
+While it does come out of the dispenser black, the color disappears as you blend it in.
 The texture is soft and velvety, and helps keep makeup in place all day.

 I carry very small bags so it follows that I love makeup products designed to do double-duty.
 This dusty rose cream pretties up both lips and cheeks with a sheer tint and doses skin with nourishing oils at the same time.
 I’m into it in a big way.